Looking forward to a tenth year of successful trail run adventures!

-There were such great events and turn-outs in 2017, on such a glorious day where runners frolicked on the trails and challenged themselves in many ways, that we are looking forward to 2018.
+We had a record number of runners this past June.
+For 2019, on-line registration opens December 1, 2018, plus there is Day-Of-Race registration (after a price bump on May 4, 2019)!
+There were such great events and turn-outs in 2018, on such a glorious day where runners frolicked on the trails and challenged themselves in many ways, that we are looking forward to 2019.
 We are so thankful for the dozens of volunteers that help us bring these trail runs to you, they are a testament to the community we are privileged to be a part of.
-From Personal Bests to DNFs, running with friends and celebrating a "metric birthday" there are so many stories to tell.
+From Personal Bests to DNFs, running with friends and celebrating a "Red Lantern Award" there are so many stories to tell.
 Be sure to share yours!

 Please go to our FaceBook page to add pictures